Divorce and Family Mediators Serving all of Massachusetts

 When serving as a mediator, we are neutral facilitators working with clients to solve problems through information sharing, guided conversations, and other supportive techniques.
-The goal is to resolve issues cooperatively, so each participant in the mediation process benefits from workable and lasting solutions that meets the participants’ practical, social, and emotional concerns as much as possible.
+The goal is to resolve issues cooperatively, so each participant in the mediation process benefits from workable and lasting solutions that meet the participants’ practical, social, and emotional concerns as much as possible.

-Although it is improper for a neutral mediator to provide specific legal advice to a participant, mediators may provide general information about a topic so participants can make well-informed decisions, and facilitate the exchange of information between the parties.
+Although it is improper for a neutral mediator to provide specific legal advice to a participant, mediators may provide general information about a topic so participants can make well-informed decisions, and facilitate the exchange of information between the participants.
 Mediators help the parties review alternatives that may have been overlooked, and to identify shared interests and goals.

-Divorce Mediators …and more
+Divorce Mediators … and more

 - Modifying existing divorce and separation agreements